 There is no set time to resume sexual intercourse after having a baby, it is really an individual decision.
 You may or may not feel like having sex for a while after the birth of your baby.
 Be guided by your own emotions and how you feel physically.

 You can find other ways to be intimate and be sexually close with your partner until you feel ready to have sexual intercourse again.
 It’s important to talk to your partner and let them know how you are feeling about it.

 WILL SEX BE UNCOMFORTABLE?

-Many women worry that sex will be uncomfortable after giving birth.
+Many people worry that sex will be uncomfortable after giving birth.
 Discomfort may occur because vaginal lubrication is often decreased due to the hormonal changes of birth and breastfeeding.
 Discomfort may also be related to an episiotomy or tear which is still healing after a vaginal delivery.

-Many women find that recovery takes place over a few weeks to months.
+Recovery usually takes place over a few weeks to months.
 It is a good idea to use lubricant to make sex more comfortable.
 This can be applied to the penis or the vaginal entrance before intercourse.
 Do not continue intercourse if it is painful or uncomfortable, wait a few days before attempting it again.

 If penetrative sex continues to be very uncomfortable over a long period, you should see a doctor to discuss it.